jwulf/release-note-poc-mvp/README.md

 Currently, users can successfully retrieve existing access rules even if they are not associated with any tenant.
 ####  7.2.13. <a name='fix:updatespringboottov3.1.5mainhttps:github.comcamunda-cloudidentityissues2227'></a>[fix: update spring boot to v3.1.5 (main)](https://github.com/camunda-cloud/identity/issues/2227)

-Without the details of the specific GitHub issue, I cannot provide a complete release note.
-However, I can give you an example based on the given repository update:
  Before this fix, the application was running on an older version (3.1.4) of the Spring Boot framework.
  Regular updates are crucial for the application to function optimally and securely.
 The previous version of Spring Boot had some noted bugs and deficiencies that could have affected the application&#x27;s performance.
  The application dependencies were updated from Spring Boot version 3.1.4 to version 3.1.5.
 This upgrade encompasses simultaneous enhancements to the &#x27;spring-boot-starter&#x27;, &#x27;spring-boot-configuration-processor&#x27;, &#x27;spring-boot-autoconfigure&#x27;, and &#x27;spring-boot&#x27; packages.